 - Protect the tree from mower and whipper-snipper damage

 We are committed to the ongoing management of our urban forests.
 We ask that residents not prune street trees themselves.

 We will prune street trees to:

 - Remove any dead, dying or dangerous branches

 - Allow clearance for pedestrians and vehicles

-- Allow clearance to buildings and service wires (generally 2 metres)
+- Allow clearance to buildings (generally 2 metres)